 Baritone SeungHyeon Baek is quickly gaining recognition throughout the American Opera circuit as a young artist of significant talents and versatility.
 Specifically, he has been applauded and recognized for recent performances over the past few seasons for his “full, generous baritone voice” and his considerable “histrionic abilities combined with his rich artistry.”

-This season, Baek will join the roster of the prestigious Metropolitan Opera for their productions of La bohème and Falstaff.
-Additionally, he will have a role début as Scarpia in Tosca with St. Petersburg Opera, and will return to the role of Father Hansel and Gretel in his house début with New Orleans Opera.
-Future seasons engagements include the role of Marcello in La bohème.
+Last season, Baek joined the roster of the prestigious Metropolitan Opera for their productions of La bohème and Falstaff.
+Additionally, he made his role début as Scarpia in Tosca with St. Petersburg Opera, the eponymous Gianni Schicchi with Opera Steamboat, and returned to the role of Father in Hansel and Gretel for his house début with New Orleans Opera.
+This season, Baek returns to the Metropolitan Opera to cover Marcello in La bohème and brings his Marcello to Hawaii Opera Theatre.

 "...Baek was suave, wry, and amusing..." – Opera News